 McKinsey & Company has also reported that companies in the top quartile in terms of racial diversity are 35 percent more likely to have financial returns higher than the national median in their industry.
-That’s why at Jumpstart, we want to help talent acquisition teams save time, hit goals, and hire the best, most diverse talent.
+That’s why at Canvas, we want to help talent acquisition teams save time, hit goals, and hire the best, most diverse talent.

-In a recent survey to recruiters on Jumpstart, 100% of respondents agreed that diversity brings value to their organization.
+In a recent survey to recruiters on Canvas, 100% of respondents agreed that diversity brings value to their organization.
 And 91% have OKRs around diversity and inclusion.
-This data is in line with what we’re hearing and seeing in the world today.
+This diversity data is in line with what we’re hearing and seeing in the world today.
 More than ever, organizations are prioritizing and investing resources into cultivating a diverse and inclusive workplace.
 And, this transformation starts with hiring the right people.

 But while recruiters and their companies care about and are putting a lot of effort into building a diverse workplace, few teams actually do it well Clearly, there are still barriers in the landscape that are limiting the progress society needs in diversity, equity, and inclusion.